syncfusion-content/maui-docs/MAUI/TreeMap/selection-and-highlights.md

 {% endhighlight %}
 {% endtabs %}

-## Select items programatically
+## Programatic item selection

-You can programmatically add default selected items by utilizing the `SelectedItems` property of `SfTreeMap`.
+You can programmatically select the tree map items by utilizing the `SelectedItems` property in the `SfTreeMap`.
 This property holds a collection of tree map items representing the currently selected ones.
 In `Single` selection mode, only the first item in the SelectedItems collection will be selected.
-In `Multiple` selection mode, all items in the SelectedItems collection will be selected.
-When `SelectionMode` is set to `None`, no items will be selected automatically.
+In `Multiple` selection mode, all items in the `SelectedItems` collection will be selected.
+When `SelectionMode` is set to `None`, no items are selected.

 {% tabs %}
 {% highlight XAML %}